 On July 1, 2015, the Company completed its acquisition of Shannon Systems, China's leading enterprise-class PCIe SSD company based in Shanghai, China.
 In exchange for 100% of outstanding shares of common stock of Shannon Systems, the Company issued 1,560 thousand ordinary shares with fair value of US\$7,640 thousand and paid approximately US\$37,925 thousand in cash.
-The value of the 1,560 thousand ordinary shares issued was determined based on the average market price of the Company's ordinary shares over the 20-day period before the terms of the acquisition were agreed to and announced.
-In 2015, the Company incurred US\$359 thousand of acquisition costs which comprise primarily of transaction fees and direct acquisition costs, including legal, accounting, and other professional fees.
-These costs are included in the line item of "operating expenses - general and administrative" on the consolidated statements of income.
+The value of the 1,560 thousand ordinary shares issued was determined based on the market value of the Company's common shares at the date of the acquisition, discounted for the fact that the shares are restricted as to their marketability for a period of five years from the issuance date.
+In 2015, the Company incurred US\$359 thousand of acquisition costs which comprised primarily of transaction fees and direct acquisition costs, including legal, accounting, and other professional fees.
+These costs are included in the line item of "operating expenses-general and administrative" on the consolidated statements of income.
 The acquisition will expand the Company's portfolio of embedded storage products.